3 Techniques for Risk Management in Trading

 Risk Reward Ratio

-How to measure the risk-reward ratio?
+How do we measure the risk-reward ratio?

 Risk Reward Ratio(R: R) = Total Risk on each trade / Total Reward on that trade